 Service Learning Opportunities

-Service learning is a required component for undergraduate medical education.
-The purpose of the service component is to provide health care and advice to the underserved and marginalized through efforts of health promotion, developing interventions, and initiating and supporting community activities at clinics, community centers, homes, and anywhere the opportunities arise (e.g. neighborhood and public health clinics; special activities; Boys and Girls Clubs; homeless shelters; housing projects; family shelters; health fairs; schools).
+Service learning and/or community service is a required component for undergraduate medical education.
+The purpose of the service component is to provide healthcare and advice to the underserved and marginalized through efforts of health promotion, developing interventions, and initiating and supporting community activities at clinics, community centers, homes, and anywhere the opportunities arise (e.g. neighborhood and public health clinics; special activities; Boys and Girls Clubs; homeless shelters; housing projects; family shelters; health fairs; schools).

 M1s and M2s will serve the community at the non-clinical level of awareness, education and prevention.
 This is a good first step to getting acquainted with the community and learning of its needs.